 Letting go means that we keep wanting something, but we don’t try to control how and when it will happen.
 We trust the Universe.
 There is nothing to stop Mary from asking Bob from time to time if he has discovered something, but without insisting.

-When both are able to admit their fears, they can discuss how they might put some water in their wine and come to an agreement.
-For example, Mary can accept that she sometimes has less control and allows herself to deviate from Bob.
-As for the latter, it could perhaps agree to act as before only every other time.
-The most important thing is that both of you continue to talk to each other and feel what the other is experiencing.
+When both are able to admit their fears, they can discuss how they might compromise and come to an agreement.
+For example, Mary can accept that she sometimes has less control and allows herself to deviate from her strict diet with Bob.
+As for the latter, he could perhaps agree to be like he was before only every other time.
+The most important thing is that both of them continue to talk to each other and feel what the other is experiencing.

 If you decide to experiment with the above, be especially patient and tolerant of the other person, and of yourself.
 It may be that on several occasions, despite your good intentions, the ego of one activates the ego of the other.
 Stubbornness and control may be back.
 It is beneficial to say at this point: I think it’s best if we stop this discussion and both admit that we don’t agree at this point because our egos have gotten the best of us.
 We’ll talk about it another day.